quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 version of the problem.
 After that we are presented with a page, asking us to enter a message for a commit.
 This is also _a feature_ of a typical version control system.
-A version is a record of the development history, and can also be treated as a _diary_.
+A version is a record of the development history, and can also be treated as a _diary_ or a _journal_.
 A commit message should explain what has been changed during a version, so the message should be _meaningful_.
 Even though on Polygon, you can leave it blank, but it is a good practice to always write a message.

 There were not much going on during this first commit.
 So one _popular_ commit is `Initial commit`.